tslamic/jokster/README.md

 }
 ```

-Note the `@Component` annotation, along with the list of modules this component includes.
+Note the `@Component` annotation, along with the list of modules it includes.

 Dagger will generate a class called `DaggerAppComponent` implementing the `AppComponent` interface.
 To consume the dependencies, you need a `DaggerAppComponent` instance, which is typically created in an `Application` class: